 - Some owners have complained that it doesn’t fit their dog especially well and can bunch up when walking

 - Not as robust as other harnesses

 Like the TrueLove and Rabbitgoo harnesses, the Outad is easily fitted and adjusted with a design aimed at distributing pressure evenly around your cockapoo’s body.
-The free lead is a nice bonus, and it’s a good price.
-However, only one ring attachment is a negative.
+The free lead is a nice bonus, and it’s a reasonable price.
+However, only one ring attachment is negative.

 6. Pets At Home Step In Dog Harness

-However, as many other owners seem to have discovered, there is one major disadvantage to the Step In harness – your dog can step right out of it at will!
+However, as many other owners seem to have discovered, there is one significant disadvantage to the Step In harness – your dog can step right out of it at will!